nlmixrdevelopment/nlmixr/README.md

 Sys.setenv("PATH"=paste0("/usr/local/clang8/bin:/usr/local/gfortran/bin:", Sys.getenv("PATH")))
 ```

+**Make Sure you have an extra line at the end of this file; Otherwise R will not pick up the correct paths**.

 You also need to create a directory `~/.R` and then put a file `Makevars` in it;  The context of the file should contain:

 ```sh